 The issuer is a Luxembourg special-purpose entity (SPE), which we assume to be bankruptcy remote under our legal criteria.
+The transaction's legal opinions confirm that the sale of the assets would survive the seller's insolvency.

 Cash Flow Mechanics